Year after year, I look forward to the holidays in New York City.

 Attend a Christmas Tree Lighting

-Lighting ceremonies are usually accompanied by live music, dancing, tree decoration making, and hot chocolate or hot cider.
+Some lighting ceremonies are accompanied by live music, dancing, tree decoration making, and hot chocolate or hot cider.

 See the New York Botanical Garden's Holiday Train Show

-Over 25 G-scale model trains and trolleys run along half a mile of track as they circle 190 New York City Landmarks.
+Over 25 G-scale model trains and trolleys run along half a mile of track.
+But this is not any old train show.

 Find out more here.